 On this page

-We are responsible for ensuring that builders, building owners and owners corporations comply with Building Regulations 2018.
-You can read Regulations on the Victorian Legislation website.
+We are responsible for ensuring that builders, building owners and owners corporations comply with the Building Act 1993 and Building Regulations 2018.
+You can read the Regulations on the Victorian Legislation website.

 If you breach these, we’ll issue an infringement notice (fine).